Name and place of business

 Such members shall be given not less than fourteen days’ clear notice of such a meeting and shall be entitled to be present thereat in person and/or represented by their legal advisors and to a hearing at any such meeting.

-Subject to the approval of not less than two thirds of the members of the EC voting at the meeting, a sanction less severe than expulsion (and to include suspension from membership for such period as may be thought fit) may be imposed.
+Subject to the approval of not less than two thirds of the members of the Executive Committee voting at the meeting, a sanction less severe than expulsion (and to include suspension from membership for such period as may be thought fit) may be imposed.

-The EC if it so decides may request the Ethics Committee to examine the issues relating to the conduct of a member whose expulsion is being proposed and to report their findings to the EC prior to a vote being taken.
+The Executive Committee, if it so decides may request the Ethics Committee to examine the issues relating to the conduct of a member whose expulsion is being proposed and to report their findings to the Executive Committee prior to a vote being taken.

 An expulsion may be appealed before the Board within 30 days.
 The Board shall treat the matter at the next meeting.
 The expelled member shall be invited to attend.
 The member remains suspended from membership till the Board has reached a decision.

-The membership fee for all categories of membership shall be determined by the EC from time to time and shall be paid at the beginning of each calendar year in a single payment.
+The membership fee for all categories of membership shall be determined by the Executive Committee from time to time and shall be paid before the beginning of each calendar year in a single payment.

-The EC may grant a reduction in the membership fee in exceptional cases.
+The Executive Committee may grant a reduction in the membership fee in exceptional cases.

 The bodies of the Academy are: